Evaluation and Diagnostics

 Our patients are seen at least yearly for a complete checkup, including a full neuropsychological assessment to determine their response to treatment and degree of stabilization or progression.

 Because we follow our patients closely and for such a long period of time, we are able to address the changing needs of both the patient and those who care for him.

 There are numerous causes of memory and thinking difficulties.
 Many, including Alzheimer's disease, are treatable.
 Others, such as depression, thyroid problems, severe nutritional deficiency, or medication interaction, may be reversible.
 Patients who are evaluated through the ADMDC should expect to have their options for treatment identified and explained to them so that they may make a well informed decision about their care.
 If a diagnosis of AD is made, regardless of the severity of the disease, treatment options are available.

 FDA approved medications for Alzheimer's disease are not a cure and are not expected to improve a person's functioning, although this may occur for some time in some cases.
 Rather, medications for Alzheimer's disease are intended to stabilize cognitive and functional abilities from the point the medication is started.

-To achieve our goal of providing comprehensive care, the ADMDC employs a full time clinical psychologist who specializes in the non-pharmacological management of Alzheimer's disease and related disorders.
 We believe counseling about cognitive disorders plays a fundamental role in the care of persons with dementia.
 Consequently, we build this component into our care plan for all of our patients and families.